siravan/symjit/README.md

 # 15.0
 ```

 Warning!
-When `use_threads` option is set to `True` (which is the default), *Symjit* uses multi-threading for array inputs.
+When `use_threads` option is set to `True` (which is the default), *SymJit* uses multi-threading for array inputs.
 Calling a Python function
 in this situation can cause all sort of problems because of the Global Interpreter Lock (GIL).
 Python 3.14 has removed GIL; therefore, multi-threading
 is possible, but still needs extreme caution due to various race conditions.
-Used correctly, *Symjit* multi-threading can be useful as a thread-dispatcher; however, preventing race condition is the responsibility of the user.
+Used correctly, *SymJit* multi-threading can be useful as a thread-dispatcher; however, preventing race condition is the responsibility of the user.

 # Code Generation